vanzonr/modbash/README.md

 `source modgit`

-Redefines `git` command to alway mark a directory as safe before proceeding with the actual git command
+Redefines `git` command to always mark a directory as safe before proceeding with the actual git command

 Furthermore defines: